dondealban/14n121e/content/authors/admin/_index.md

 - Visitors
 ---

-I am a geographer and engineer interested in understanding land change as coupled human-natural systems towards achieving sustainability.
+I am a geographer and engineer interested in understanding land change as coupled human-natural systems toward achieving a sustainable future.

 In 2016, I joined the [National University of Singapore](http://www.nus.edu.sg) as a researcher at the [Applied Plant Ecology Lab](https://www.appliedplantecology.org) to understand the biophysical and socio-econo-political processes driving the profound agricultural transformation of tropical forest landscapes in Southeast Asia, integrating various quantitative and qualitative approaches in geographical research studies.